-The applications that are targeted to go to Postgres will undergo an initial compatibility assessment with EDB Postgres Advanced Server, EDB's Oracle-compatible distribution of Postgres that significantly simplifies the migration to Postgres.
-EDB Postgres Advanced Server natively understands most Oracle database programming constructs and provides drivers that are largely compatible with the Oracle database drivers.
+The applications that are targeted to go to Postgres will undergo an initial compatibility assessment with EDB Postgres Advanced Server (EPAS).
+EPAS is EDB's Oracle-compatible distribution of Postgres that significantly simplifies the migration to Postgres, as EPAS natively understands most Oracle database programming constructs and provides drivers that are largely compatible with the Oracle database drivers.

-The initial high-level analysis puts the application databases into easy, medium, hard, or custom categories.
+The initial high level analysis puts the application databases into easy, medium, hard or custom categories.
 EDB's experience allows us to estimate roughly how difficult those migrations will be, how much effort is required, and what the cost will be to execute the migrations.
 By analyzing the core count and add-on features that were licensed from Oracle, we can estimate the cost savings that would result from the migration.
-The combination of the cost to execute the migrations and the license savings, will provide enough information to define the return on investment (ROI) and a high-level timeline for the migration.

-To assess the degree of compatibility and the migration effort, EDB uses the EDB Compatibility Assessment Tool, which connects to every database to extract information about the database schema, the stored procedures, the data volumes, the number of database cores, and the key Oracle add-ons like RAC, Data Guard, etc. The EDB Compatibility Assessment Tool can be operated with read-only access to the Oracle database catalogs.
+The combination of the cost to execute the migrations and the license savings, will provide enough information to define the Return on Investment (ROI) and a high-level timeline for the migration.
+To assess the degree of compatibility and the migration effort, EDB uses the EDB Compatibility Assessment Tool (ECAT).
+ECAT connects to every database to extract information about the database schema, the stored procedures, the data volumes, the number of database cores and the key Oracle add-ons like RAC, Data Guard, etc. ECAT can be operated with read-only access to the Oracle database catalogs.
 Additionally, the analysis requires filling in a short questionnaire about the application and the database driver.